acl-org/easy2acl/README.md

 **Please note**: the generated proceedings will order the papers in the order they are found in this file.
 Please reorder the entires in `accepted' according to the order you would like them displayed (typically, the order they are presented in the program).

-### Abstracts

-If you wish to have abstracts included on the Anthology paper pages ([example](https://www.aclweb.org/anthology/P18-1020/)), you will need to provide that information to the script.
-This information can be found in the file `submission.csv` (it is possible this is only available with the paid version of Easychair).
-Place this file in the directory as described above.
-If present, the abstracts will be generated into the BibTeX files for ingestion by the Anthology scripts.

 ### A short explanation of the steps above

 Neither of the two pages we saved data from alone contain all the information we need to create the necessary files.